limadelic/frankendoc/docs/Steps.md

 Every line is a potential step
 To become a step it needs to be declared in a class as a function
-*Check out the [Login](https://github.com/limadelic/contextual/blob/master/docs/src/login.coffee) class that implements the following steps*
+[Login](https://github.com/limadelic/contextual/blob/master/docs/src/login.coffee) class implements the following steps

 ### Example
 `